-- Cost/benefits and cost/efficiency analysis should be carried out in order to find the optimal combination of measures to be implemented. - Social acceptance of measures should be taken into account as a factor to be weighed in the analysis together with economic costs, environmental costs and technical feasibility.

-- The costs of loss or reduction of WFD environmental objectives should be taken into account by the optimization procedure for FF and PF measures selection. - Flood hazard should be mapped also in presently unpopulated areas susceptible to urban development, in order to avoid future unsustainable mitigation costs.
+- Cost/benefits and cost/efficiency analysis should be carried out in order to find the optimal combination of measures to be implemented. - Social acceptance of measures should be taken into account as a factor to be weighed in the analysis together with economic costs, environmental costs and technical feasibility. - The costs of loss or reduction of WFD environmental objectives should be taken into account by the optimization procedure for FF and PF measures selection.
+This must be balanced against social need. - Flood hazard should be mapped also in presently unpopulated areas susceptible to urban development, in order to avoid future unsustainable mitigation costs.